 Talking to a microphone instead of typing is an interesting change in work behavior.
 There are a few things that I need to do in order to become productive:

-- I needed to work out a workflow so I know what I will talk about.
+- Work out a workflow so I know what I will talk about.

-- I need to learn the software commands so I can add it to the finish dictation and teach the software to be more efficient and accurate.
+- Learn the software commands so I can add it to the finish dictation and teach the software to be more efficient and accurate.
 I’m told I should be able to achieve a 98% accuracy rate after training.